anthonybaulo/emerging-adulthood-psych-study/README.md

 ## Data
 The data comes from [Open Science Framework](https://osf.io/te54b/), a free and open platform to support research and enable collaboration.

-The EAMMI2 is a large-scale collaborative project with 32 primary contributors, with the initial data collection ending in December 2016.
+The EAMMI2 is a large-scale collaborative project with 32 primary contributors.
+The initial data collection ended in December 2016.
 90% of the entries come from the US, with 10% coming from England, Greece, and Grenada.

-##### Citation
+##### *Citation*
-Grahe, J. E., Faas, C., Chalk, H. M., Skulborstad, H. M., Barlett, C., Peer, J. W., … Reifman, A. (2019, February 21).
-Emerging Adulthood Measured at Multiple Institutions 2: The Next Generation (EAMMi2). https://doi.org/10.17605/OSF.IO/TE54B
+*Grahe, J. E., Faas, C., Chalk, H. M., Skulborstad, H. M., Barlett, C., Peer, J. W., … Reifman, A. (2019, February 21).
+Emerging Adulthood Measured at Multiple Institutions 2: The Next Generation (EAMMi2). https://doi.org/10.17605/OSF.IO/TE54B*

 ### In summary
 This was a survey given primarily to young adults ages 18-25 regarding their attitudes, behaviors, and beliefs related to Emerging Adulthood.
-On average, it took about 30 minutes to complete, and contained around 200 questions, spanning categories such as:
+On average it took about 30 minutes to complete, and contained around 200 questions spanning categories such as:
 * Markers of Adulthood
 * Idea
 * Subjective Well-being